harshit-parashar-3/spiritual-website/README.md

 ## Contact

-For inquiries about Pandit Shree Prakash's services, please use the contact form on the website.
+For inquiries about Sarvasiddhi Shri Maa Pitambara Jyotish Evam Anusthan Sansthan's services, please use the contact form on the website.

 ---